 The Lebanon Police Department wishes to thank those who have given their support to the K-9 program.
 Without their continued contributions of services and time, the K-9 program would not be as successful as it is.

-Retired Lebanon City Manager Greg Lewis chats with Sr. Officer Jeremy Perkins and K9 Max of the Lebanon Police Department.
+Retired Lebanon City Manager Greg Lewis chats with Sr. Officer Jeremy Perkins and Retired K9 Max of the Lebanon Police Department.